sql

 Example 1

-A simple example show first the execution of multiple statements, then a simple parameterised query.
+A simple example shows first the execution of multiple statements, then a simple parameterised query.

 <oddjob>